“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 - People are going to tell you to go to the original Hooters restaurant.
 Don’t.
 It’s terrible and a waste of time.

 - Jeff Blair provided me with a very valuable tip long ago.
 He said to listen to WMNF.
 “AM, FM, it doesn’t matter.
 The west coast of Florida is a radio wasteland, with the exception of local lefty, tree-hugging station WMNF.
 The rest of it is religious stuff, generic, non-offensive Eighties stuff, country twangin’ and hip-hop drivel.
 WMNF’s got a couple of sweet shows: Soul Party on Friday, which plays real soul music — the stuff that inspires real musicians, and Latin Salsa and Jazz on Saturday, with Luis (Speedy) Gonzalez.
 This week was a big tribute to Joe Cuba, a big Latin boogaloo guy who passed away.
 This was World Music before it got its own section at HMV.”
+It’s 88.5 on your FM radio.

 Perhaps this guide isn’t as comprehensive as I think it is.
 What did I miss?
 Do you have any questions?
 Comments?
 Feel free to ask away in the comments section below or hit me up on Twitter at @callumhughson.